Avinier/ilya-top30-implementations/README.md

 # ilya-top30-implementations
 My quest in learning and implementing Ilya Sutskever's Top 30 Papers.
-Zero AI aid.
+From scratch implementations, zero AI aid.

 ## TODO:
 - [ ] The First Law of Complexodynamics